-The formulation of an investigable research question is crucial to enabling students to meet unit outcomes.
-Teachers should ensure that proposed hypotheses and methodologies enable students to proceed with investigations such that all safety and ethical guidelines are followed, as specified on pages 7 and 8 of the
+The formulation of an investigable research question and proposal for an associated methodology is crucial to enabling students to meet unit outcomes.
+Teachers should ensure that proposed hypotheses and methodologies enable students to proceed with investigations such that all health, safety and compliance guidelines are followed, as specified on pages 8 and 9 of the

 Management of the Units 3 and 4 practical investigation

 One practical investigation across VCE Physics Units 3 and 4 must be undertaken and reported in a scientific poster format and assessed as part of Unit 4 School-assessed Coursework.
 The practical investigation must be based on content in Unit 3 Areas of Study 1, 2 and/or 3 and/or Unit 4 Areas of Study 1 and/or 2.
 It would be expected that the investigation is a coupled or open type of scientific inquiry.
 The practical investigation can be undertaken at any time across Units 3 and 4.
 The student must design an investigation that will generate primary data sets and involve consideration of variables, including through laboratory experiments, fieldwork, model construction, simulations involving random data and the use of databases.
 Teachers must ensure that all proposed investigation procedures and materials comply with all relevant safety, health and ethical regulations and/or codes of conduct.
 Students may work in groups to generate data, but all data manipulation, analysis, evaluation and reports must be the work of the individual student.
 Authentication of student work may be monitored through a variety of strategies including classroom observation during practical work, review of student logbooks, student interviews, setting of specific questions related to the investigation as part of the student assessment, and completion of data generation, manipulation, analysis and evaluation in class time.
 Time outside class may be allocated to background research and to completing references and/or acknowledgments.